ucsb/webguide/web-accessibility.md

 navigate within this architecture, including search engines and site outlines.

-Furthermore, ensure that users can easily orient themselves within the structure of website using techniques such as labeling the current section and using breadcrumb navigation.
+Furthermore, ensure that users can easily orient themselves within the structure of the website using techniques such as labeling the current section and using breadcrumb navigation.

 #### Design for Device Independence